JoelBranham/Codebreaker/README.md

 ##Example Gameplay

 This gameplay is based off of the defaults settings of having a digit range of 0 through 6 and a code length of 4 digits.
-The example logic provided would need to be changed if the game were played with either of these settings adjusted.
+The example logic provided would need to be changed if either of these settings were adjusted.
 See customizations for information on changing these features.

 ![alt text](http://i.imgur.com/zm1LqLd.jpg)